Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 It's important to note that the people in the test had specific problems in their spine.
 Antibiotics haven't yet been tested on other people with back pain.
 In addition, since the overuse of antibiotics has led to frightening resistance to the medications in bacteria, it's vital that antibiotics aren't prescribed for back pain patients "just in case" they help them.

-Some Possible Problems in Disk Research
+Possible Problems in the Research

 Research involving humans is often difficult because so many factors are involved.
 For example, bacteria are tiny and ubiquitous creatures and often appear where they're not wanted.
 Very careful procedures are needed to prevent contamination of a tissue sample when the sample is extracted or examined.